Is there a tree on your property that you’d rather use to fuel your fireplace for the next few months?

 As this is a much smaller job, you can expect to pay lower prices.
 One website that gives average quotes for common jobs lists this at about £550.

 However, the scale of the job will determine the cost, and trees come in an endless array of sizes.
-So the estimate figure above may quickly go out the window.
+So the estimated figure above may quickly go out the window.

 What type of trimming do you need, for example?
 Many are available, including –